 Statistics: 10 miles round trip, ascent 2,000 feet.

-The Hyalite Canyon area has multitudes of hiking options.
-This hike is about 21 miles from Bozeman, up Hyalite Canyon Rd. beyond the Hyalite reservoir.
-The first 3 1/2 miles are, for the main part, a steady climb through the forest.
-The trail often parallels or crosses the East Fork of Hyalite Creek which occasionally presents the hiker with tumbling waterfalls.
+The Hyalite Canyon area, about 21 miles from Bozeman, has multitudes of hiking options.
+This hike is a loop, including both Emerald Lake and Heather Lake, up Hyalite Canyon Rd. beyond the Hyalite reservoir.
+The initial 3 1/2 miles are, for the main part, a steady climb through the forest.
+The trail often parallels or crosses the East Fork of Hyalite Creek, occasionally presenting the hiker with tumbling waterfalls.

-Soon after a series of rocky switchbacks up the mountain, the trail levels out in a lovely mountain meadow with Hyalite Creek rushing by.
+Soon after a series of rocky switchbacks up the mountain, the trail levels out into a lovely, high-mountain meadow with Hyalite Creek rushing by.

-Beyond this meadow, a gradual uphill trail carries on toward Emerald Lake.
+Beyond this meadow, a gradual uphill trail continues on toward Emerald Lake.

-Finally, at the base of Mount Chisholm, we arrived at the lake.
+Finally, at the base of Mount Chisholm, we arrived at our first destination.

-Emerald Lake is one of two lakes that sit beneath a large cirque that is partly comprised of Mount Chisholm and Overlook Mountain.
-After resting to enjoy this peaceful scene, we pressed on to visit the second lake, Heather Lake, walking through wildflower-strewn meadows.
+Emerald Lake and Heather Lake sit beneath a large cirque that is partly comprised of Mount Chisholm and Overlook Mountain.
+After resting to enjoy Emerald Lake and this peaceful scene, we pressed on to visit Heather Lake, walking through wildflower-strewn meadows.

 With a little more climbing, we crested a hill and there was Heather Lake, quite a mountain jewel!

-Walking around the lake, we noticed a path leading up to the base of the cirque.
-We discovered many wildflowers as we ascended this trail.
+Walking around the lake, we noticed a path leading up to the base of the cirque and found many wildflowers along the way.

 Heather Lake was definitely the highlight of this hike, so we decided to walk a little further for a better vantage point of the lake and its surroundings.

-Continuing around the lake, we returned to the path which had brought us here, taking in one more view of Emerald Lake.
+Continuing around the lake, we returned to the path which had brought us here, enjoying one more view of Emerald Lake.

-Before we descended into the forest and toward the completion of this two-lake route, we took a little time to have a snack and enjoy the beauty of the area.
+Before we descended into the forest and back to the trailhead of this two-lake route, we took a little time to have a snack and enjoy the beauty of the area.